 To send postal communications (as explained above)

-To fulfil online transactions; process and deliver your order(s).
-To
+To fulfil online transactions; process and deliver your order(s)

-To help us communicate the work we are doing and provide these services we use trusted service providers including fundraising agencies and emailing services.
-BMDR do not share, sell or swap your information with other organisation for their own marketing outside of our group.
+To help us communicate the work we are doing and provide these services, we use trusted service providers including fundraising agencies and emailing services.
+BMDR do not share, sell or swap your information with other organisations for their own marketing outside of our group.

 In some circumstances it is necessary for BMDR to give relevant staff at our service providers access to your personal information.
 This access is only granted to the extent necessary for them to perform their services for us.
 We require all service providers to comply with strict rules to protect the information you have given us.

 Changes to your data

 From time to time we may contact you to ensure that the information you have provided us with remains accurate and up to date.
 Like all organisations, we comply with requests for the disclosure of personal information where this is required or permitted by law.
 This could include requests from law enforcement or tax agencies.
 In these circumstances, the request must be submitted in writing and in accordance with the relevant legal requirements.

 You can at any point request to see the information we hold on you, along with having any inaccuracies rectified.
 You also have the right to withdraw consent at any time and to object to the processing of your information.
 If you make a written or verbal objection, we will respond within one month.